1tablespoonscornstarchstirred into 1-tablespoon water

 Preheat oven to 425º F. In a small bowl, mix together Italian seasoning, salt, pepper, garlic and olive oil.
 Place pork loin in a foil or parchment lined baking dish.
 Evenly rub mixed seasoning blend all over pork, including bottom.

-Bake 45–60 minutes (about 20 minutes per pound), to reach an internal temperature of 145º F. (medium rare) - 160º F. (medium).
-Remove and allow to rest 5–10 minutes (it cooks slightly as it sets, so I recommend 145º).
-Cut into slices before serving.
+Bake 45–60 minutes (about 20 minutes per pound), to reach an internal temperature of 145º F for medium-rare or 160º F for medium.
+Remove and allow to rest 5–10 minutes.
+Cut into slices and serve.

 Mushroom Wine Sauce

 Close to when pork loin is finished cooking: Heat olive oil in a large pan or skillet to medium-high heat.
 Add garlic and cook 2 minutes until light golden color.
 Add mushrooms, salt and pepper; sauté 5–7 minutes to desired doneness.

 Stir in white wine and cook 3–4 minutes to evaporate most of liquid.
 Reduce heat to medium, add half and half and cornstarch.
 Cook 5 minutes, stirring often, to thicken up sauce.

 Spoon sauce over roasted pork loin slices and garnish with optional parsley.